VISION43

 PLANNING AREA

-The VISION43 planning area consists of the 3.3-mile corridor from the I-205 interchange to the West Linn/Lake Oswego border.
+The VISION43 planning area consists of the 3.3-mile corridor on Highway 43 from the I-205 interchange to the West Linn/Lake Oswego border.
+Pedestrian and bicycle improvements and neighborhood connectivity are identified along the highway throughout the planning area.

 PROJECT PROGRESS